Psalms in Islam: Connection to the Psalms

-In the Quran, the Zabur refers to the Psalms of David.
+In the Quran and Urdu translation of the Bible, the Zabur refers to the Psalms.
 The Quran 21:105 says that in the Zabur there is a quote "the land is inherited by my righteous servants".
-This resembles the 29th verse of Psalm 37 which says, "The righteous shall inherit the land, and dwell therein for ever," (as translated in the King James Version of the Bible).
+This resembles the 29th verse of Psalm 37, which says "[t]he righteous shall inherit the land, and abide forever in it."

-Ahrens supports the view that Al-Anbiya 105 is quoting from the Psalms (1930).
+Ahrens supports the view that al-Anbiya 105 is quoting from the Psalms (1930).
 He says that the verse in the Qur'an reads, "We have written in the Zabur after the reminder that My righteous servants shall inherit the earth."
 His conclusion is that this verse represents a close and rare linguistic parallel with the Hebrew Bible and, more pointedly, with Psalm 37 ascribed specifically to David (see wording in verses 9,11,29).

 In Hadith

 One hadith, considered valid by Muhammad al-Bukhari, says:

 Ketuvim

 Christian apologist Karl Gottlieb Pfander suggested that the Qur'an's reference to Zabur actually refers to the third division of the Hebrew Scriptures, known as the Writings or Ketuvim, a broader grouping of Jewish holy books encompassing the Psalms and other collections of Hebrew literature and poetry.